3 BEST Tsukiji Market Tours in Tokyo

 We loved that this tour started at 8:30 am because that’s when the Tsukiji Jogai (outer) Market and Tsukiji Uogashi warehouse market are most lively.
 Our guide, Yoko, was great at taking us to hidden parts of the markets and showing us a side most people miss when they visit.
 We had a blast socializing with vendors (with the help of Yoko) and seeing where the best ingredients in the city come from.

 After a couple of hours at the market, we jumped into a van that took us to the restaurant where we would learn how to make sushi.
-This was easily the highlight and if you live for unique and authentic cultural experiences, this is something you’ll talk about for a long time!
+This was easily the highlight, and if you live for unique and authentic cultural experiences, this is something you’ll talk about for a long time!

 The chefs, although they spoke little English, were incredibly friendly and had us laughing as we did our best to make one of our favorite meals.
-The chefs are sushi masters and to become a master you have to have been making sushi for 10 years, impressive right?
+The chefs are sushi masters, and to become a master, you have to have been making sushi for 10 years—impressive, right?
 Less impressive was my attempt after 10 minutes, but with fresh ingredients, it was still delicious!
 The aesthetics of my sushi aside, the whole experience was fantastic!

 Where to Stay in Tokyo, Japan